-Overcoming a ‘pseudo pregnancy’: Blighted ovums common cause of miscarriage early on
+Overcoming a ‘pseudo pregnancy’: Blighted ovums can cause miscarriage

 Suffering the loss of a child is difficult enough, but learning there was never an embryo can cause women an additional level of grief.
 A common cause of miscarriage early in pregnancy, a blighted ovum , also called an anembryonic pregnancy or anembryonic gestation, occurs when a pregnancy begins and the sac forms but a baby is not created in the gestational sac.